How to use C++ namespace for large projects

 • Be cautious not to add symbols in an unnamed namespace to public headers to get private behavior, because the symbols will become visible wherever the headers are included.

-namespace MyProject{
+namespace parent{

 }